Amanabhishek2004/PennywiseTrading/README.md

 - **Real-World Impact:** Built for actual investors, not just as a demo.
 - **Scalable & Maintainable:** Clean architecture, ready for production and further growth.
 - **Demonstrates Full-Stack Mastery:** Backend, frontend, data science, and DevOps—all in one project.
+- **Advanced Charting:**
+  - **Channels and Trendlines** are automatically drawn on price charts, giving users a clear view of market structure.
+  - **Divergence Strategy** is visually highlighted, making it easy to spot high-probability trade setups.

 ---